Weihrauch

 Weihrauch & Weihrauch GmbH & Co.
 KG is a German manufacturer of target and sporting air rifles, air pistols, cartridge rifles and pistols.
 In North America, they are often distributed under the Beeman brand name.

 History

-1899–1970

-The Hermann Weihrauch company was founded in 1899 in Zella-Mehlis, the same small German town where several other famous gun manufacturers such as Walther and Anschütz also began.
-Hermann Weihrauch, Sr. was well known for making excellent hunting rifles.
-His three sons, Otto, Werner, and Hermann, Jr., soon joined the family-based company.
+The Hermann Weihrauch company was founded in 1899, by Hermann Weihrauch, Sr. His three sons, Otto, Werner, and Hermann, Jr., soon joined the company.
 Several new models were introduced after World War I, including the HWZ 21 smallbore rifle (HWZ stands for Hermann Weihrauch, Zella-Mehlis).
 This was the first mass-produced German .22 rimfire rifle and soon developed an excellent match record.
-Double and triple barrel shotguns, over and under shotguns, and large bore hunting rifles rounded out the line and established an excellent reputation for quality.
+They also produced double and triple barrel shotguns, over and under shotguns, and large bore hunting rifles.